Max-Makhrov/passformgs/README.md.md

 ## Use

 The code saves password in user properties.
 Only user has an access.
-The code shows `Browser.msgBox` and mos
+The code shows `Browser.msgBox` and mostry used for developing user interfaces.

 ### One password per user